Damani Ralph

-Early life and career
+Early life and amateur career

 Ralph began playing football as a boy in Jamaica.
 This included time with Harbour View and St. George's College before moving to the United States.
 Ralph began his career in America playing college soccer at Meridian Community College in Meridian, Mississippi, where he scored 59 goals in 45 games and was named MVP of the NJCAA Tournament.
 After two years with Meridian, Ralph left for the University of Connecticut, where he continued his dominant play.
 During his two years at Connecticut he scored 28 goals and added 11 assists, and was a Hermann Trophy finalist his senior year.

+In 2022, Ralph was inducted into the Mississippi Community College Sports Hall of Fame.

-Professional
+Professional career

-Major League Soccer
+Chicago Fire

 Ralph was drafted 18th overall by the Chicago Fire in the 2003 MLS SuperDraft.
 He quickly earned a spot in the starting lineup, and finished the season with 11 goals and 6 assists in 25 games.
 In scoring 11 goals, Ralph broke the MLS record for goals scored by a rookie, previously held by Rodrigo Faria, Josh Wolff, and Jeff Cunningham, and was named MLS Rookie of the Year for his accomplishments.
 In his second year with the Fire, he scored 11 goals again and added 3 assists to lead the team in scoring.
 Ralph scored the game-winning goal in the 2003 Lamar Hunt U.S. Open Cup final to win the Fire their third U.S. Open Cup.

-Europe
+Rubin Kazan

+2004

-Ralph got to contributing to the Fire almost immediately, which quickly caught the attention of European teams.
-In 2004, following his rookie season, there were rumors that Ralph would move to the Spanish club Malaga, but MLS turned down a reputed $1 million (U.S.) transfer offer.
-However, in 2005 Ralph finally secured his long desired transfer to Europe.
-The move was for undisclosed terms - thought to be $2 million (U.S.) - to Russian Club FC Rubin Kazan.
+Ralph's contributions to the Fire quickly caught the attention of European teams.
+In 2004, following his rookie season, there were strong rumors that Ralph would move to Malaga, but the deal collapsed at the final moment.
+In 2005, Ralph finally secured a transfer to Europe to FC Rubin Kazan for a reported €1.5 million.
 The contract would run for three years with a starting yearly salary of $650,000.

-In his first season for Rubin, he scored only twice in 25 league games as his team gained a fourth-place finish.
+In his first season for Rubin, he scored only twice in 25 league games as the team gained a fourth-place finish.

-Injury and retirement
+Knee injury troubles (2005–2007)

 In February 2006, before the new Russian season started, Ralph had surgery in Germany to repair damage to his left knee.
-Later that year he was treated for a second time and he was sidelined for over 2.5 years after undergoing a third consecutive knee operation at the start of 2008.
+He would have another surgery later that year.
+He played his final professional game as a substitute in a 2–1 loss to Zenit St. Petersburg on 20 May, 2007.
+He was sidelined for over 2.5 years after undergoing a third consecutive knee operation at the start of 2008.

-Attempted Return to MLS
+Attempted return to MLS

-After almost three years out of professional football due to injury, during which he finished his economics degree at the University of Connecticut, Ralph reappeared on trial with Major League Soccer club New York Red Bulls during their 2010 pre-season.
+After almost three years out of professional football due to injury, during which he finished his economics degree at the University of Connecticut, Ralph reappeared on a trial with Major League Soccer club New York Red Bulls during their 2010 pre-season.
 The trial ended without a contract offer from the club.